 Living independently in your own home is important to us all.
 Some people need additional support to achieve this, this is where we come in.

-Many people with learning disabilities and/or autism enjoy living in their own home, or shared accommodation.
+Many people with a learning disability and autistic people enjoy living in their own home, or shared accommodation.
 Choices, our supported living service, provides unique support for each person’s need, so they can really enjoy living independently.

 We can work with you to help you budget your money, maintain a place to live, meet new friends, learn new skills and understand your health and wellbeing.
 We support you to feel confident within your community and live more freely.